rafaelcolladojr/dart-boiler.nvim/README.md

 <BR>

 Notice the bang(!) after the first two field datatypes.
-The symbol following a datatype indicates the nature and scope of that field.
+The symbol following a datatype indicates the nature and scope of that field:

 | Symbol | Scope |
 | --- | --- |